Dorito Popcorn – Gluten free & Vegan

 Instructions

-• Prepare popcorn using oil with preferred method.
-My Basic Popcorn post has more information about popping and about my favorite stovetop popcorn popper.
-Air popped popcorn won't work without additional oil since the seasoning needs moisture from the oil in order to adhere to the popcorn.
+- Prepare popcorn using oil with your preferred method.
+This Healthy Stovetop Popcorn post has more information about popping and about my favorite stovetop popcorn popper.
+Air popped popcorn won't work without additional oil since the seasoning needs moisture from the oil to adhere to the popcorn.

 Nutrition